MindK product academy

 • DevOps/cloud engineers

 SaaS application development requires advanced knowledge of cloud platforms.
 DevOps engineers can provide the necessary expertise to build scalable cloud infrastructure.
-They can also create automated CI/CD pipelines, automate configuration management, and organize continuous monitoring.
+They can also create automated CI/CD pipelines, automate configuration management, organize continuous monitoring, and implement HIPAA compliance for healthcare startups.
 This will save your developers hundreds of person-hours and ensure the smooth delivery of your product.

 When searching for a development team, you generally have 3 options.
 You can hire all the people in-house, use freelancers, or contact a company that provides SaaS application development services.
 All three have their advantages and drawbacks: